 Types of algae found in swimming pools

-- Green algae is the most common and fastest growing algae types found in swimming pools.
+- Green algae is the most common and fastest-growing algae types found in swimming pools.
 It will often turn your pool water green or cloudy overnight!
 It most commonly starts in corners or areas where automatic pool cleaners are unable to access, such as steps.
-Furthermore, low chlorine levels, warm temperatures and very high phosphates are the perfect combination for algae growth.
+Furthermore, low chlorine levels, warm temperatures and very high phosphates are the perfect combinations for algae growth.
 We can remove green algae in less than 48 hours and keep it gone.

 MUSTARD (OR YELLOW)